Information Design in Optimal Auctions: Introduction

-To address this difficulty, we transform the control variables of the information design problems.
+Finally, we explain the novelty of our argument.
+For us to solve our information design problems, it is crucial that we transform the control variables.
 More precisely, instead of working with signal/interim value distributions, we work with the interim \emph{virtual} value distribution.
-After change of control variables, the information design problem becomes an isoperimetric problem in optimal control theory.
-The Euler-Lagrange equation in this problem can then be invoked to argue that the virtual value distribution function is a step function with at most two steps; see Section \ref{Outline of the solution}.
-This effectively reduces the infinite-dimensional information design problem into a tractable finite-dimensional constrained optimization problem.
-Moreover, with the few control variables such as the two-step virtual value distribution functions, we are able to understand the trade-off in pinning down their optimal choices as we elaborate above.
+After the change of variable, the information design problem becomes an isoperimetric problem in optimal control theory.
+The Euler-Lagrange equation can then be invoked in this problem to argue that the virtual value distribution function is a step function with at most two steps.
+This effectively reduces the infinite-dimensional information design problem to a tractable finite-dimensional constrained optimization problem.
+Moreover, with the few control variables, such as the two-step virtual value distribution functions, we are able to understand their trade-off, as we have explained above.

 The rest of this paper proceeds as follows.
-In Section 2, we describe our model and formulate the information design problem.
-Section 3 presents our main results.
-Section 4 demonstrates how we simplify the control variables of the information design problems.
-Section 5 studies the information design problem with asymmetric signal distributions.
-Section 6 discusses some issues with the extensions of our results.
-The appendix contains all proofs which are omitted from the main text.
+Section \ref{model} describes our model and formulates the information design problem.
+Section \ref{main results} presents our main results.
+Section \ref{Outline of the solution} demonstrates how we simplify the control variables of the information design problems.
+Section \ref{Asymmetric information structures} studies the information design problem with asymmetric signal distributions.
+Section \ref {discussion} discusses issues with asymmetric or continuous priors and studies the tightness of our seller-worst upper bound for some candidate \textquotedblleft maxmin\textquotedblright\ mechanisms.
+Section \ref {conclusion} concludes.
+Appendix \ref{proofs} contains all proofs which are omitted from the main text.